puppetlabs/gatling-puppet-load-test/jenkins-integration/dev/README.md

 To run the beaker script, you need to set up a beaker hosts file that tells beaker about the machine we're going to use as the driver.
 Your options are:

-* Edit the `target_machine.yml` file and replace the default hostname `jenkins-gatling` with the hostname of your vmpooler VM, or
+* Edit the `target_machine.yml` file and replace the default hostname `gatling-driver` with the hostname of your vmpooler VM, or
-* Edit your /etc/hosts file and add an entry for `jenkins-gatling` that maps to the IP of your vmpooler VM, or
+* Edit your /etc/hosts file and add an entry for `gatling-driver` that maps to the IP of your vmpooler VM, or
 * Copy the `target_machine.yml` file to `target_machine_local.yml` and then edit it.  `target_machine_local.yml` is in the `.gitignore` file, so you won't have